Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Experimental Study

-For DAS-CMOP3 with the difficulty triplet $(0.0,0.0,0.0)$, that is, there are no constraints in DAS-CMOP3, NSGA-II-CDP is significantly better than MOEA/D-CDP.
-For DAS-CMOP3 with difficulty triplets $(0.0,0.0,0.75)$ and $(0.0,0.0,1.0)$, MOEA/D-CDP is significantly better than NSGA-II-CDP, which indicates that MOEA/D-CDP is more suitable for solving DAS-CMOP3 with larger difficulty levels in terms of convergence-hardness.
-For DAS-CMOP3 with the difficulty triplet $(1.0,0.0,0.0)$, MOEA/D-CDP performs better than NSGA-II-CDP.
-For DAS-CMOP3 with feasibility-hardness, for example, the difficulty triplets are $(0.0,0.25,0.0)$, $(0.0,0.5,0.0)$ and $(0.0,0.75,0.0)$, NSGA-II-CDP is significantly better than MOEA/D-CDP.
-For DAS-CMOP3 with simultaneous convergence-, feasibility- and convergence-hardness, NSGA-II-CDP is significantly better than MOEA/D-CDP.
+For DAS-CMOP5 with convergence-hardness---i.e., the difficulty triplets are $(0.0,0.0,0.25)$, $(0.0,0.0,0.5)$ and $(0.0,0.0,0.75)$---MOEA/D-CDP is significantly better than NSGA-II-CDP in $IGD$ values.
+For DAS-CMOP5 with the rest of the difficulty triplets, NSGA-II-CDP is significantly better than MOEA/D-CDP in most cases in $IGD$ values.

-Fig. \ref{fig:das-cmop3} shows the final populations with the best $IGD$ values in 30 independent runs by using MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP3 with difficulty triplets $(0.5,0.0,0.0)$, $(0.0,0.5,0.0)$, $(0.0,0.0,0.5)$, $(0.5,0.5,0.5)$ and $(0.75,0.75,0.75)$.
-For DAS-CMOP3 with diversity- or feasibility- or convergence-hardness, MOEA/D-CDP and NSGA-II-CDP can not find the whole PFs.
-With the increasing of difficulty triplets, DAS-CMOP3 is becoming more difficult for MOEA/D-CDP and NSGA-II-CDP to solve, as illustrated by Fig. \ref{fig:das-cmop3}(d)-(e) and Fig. \ref{fig:das-cmop3}(i)-(j).
+In terms of $C$-metric values, NSGA-II-CDP and MOEA/D-CDP perform almost the same on DAS-CMOP1-4.
+For DAS-CMOP5, MOEA/D-CDP is significantly better than NSGA-II-CDP in $C$-metric values.
+In terms of Spacing values, NSGA-II-CDP is better or significantly better than MOEA/D-CDP on DAS-CMOP1-5 in most cases.

-The statistic results of $IGD$ values for MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP4-7 are shown in Table \ref{tab:dascmop4-6}.
-From this Table, we can observe that MOEA/D-CDP is significantly better than MOEA/D-CDP on DAS-CMOP4 with the difficulty triplet $(0.0,0.0,0.0)$.
-In other words, MOEA/D-CDP works better than NSGA-II-CDP on DAS-CMOP4 without any constraints.
-For DAS-CMOP4 with feasibility-hard difficulty triplets $(0.0,0.25,0.0)$, $(0.0,0.5,0.0)$ and $(0.0,0.0,1.0)$, NSGA-II-CDP is significantly better than MOEA/D-CDP.
+Table \ref{tab:dascmop6-9} shows the statistics on $IGD$, $C$-metric and Spacing values for MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP6-9 with sixteen different difficulty triplets as shown in Table \ref{tab:dif_triplets}.
+We can see that for DAS-CMOP6 with convergence-hardness, MOEA/D-CDP is significantly better than NSGA-II-CDP in $IGD$ values.
+For DAS-CMOP6 with diversity-hardness, NSGA-II-CDP is better or significantly better than MOEA/D-CDP in $IGD$ values.